 - Registration through the extra-semestral course registration

-Centre for Physical Education and Sports, University of Economics, Prague offers sport courses for English speaking students.
+Centre for Physical Education and Sports, Prague University of Economics and Business offers sport courses for English speaking students.
 Sport classes are held once a week.
 For registration contact the respective teacher through email.
 More information can be found here or on this website ctvs.vse.cz.